Phenotype control and elimination of variables in Boolean networks: Definitions and background

 The reduction $\rd{f} \colon \B^{n-1} \to \B^{n-1}$ of the Boolean network $f$ by elimination of component $n$ is then defined, for each component $i \neq n$, as $f_i$ applied to the representative states: for each $x \in \B^{n-1}$,

 Equivalently, denoting $\sigma \colon \B^{n-1} \to \B^{n}$ the map that associates to each state $x$ the representative state of $x$, we can write

-Intuitively, when the update function for component $n$ does not depend on $n$ itself, one can replace all instances of $x_n$ in the update functions of other components with $f_n$, obtaining a Boolean network that does not involve $n$.
+Intuitively, when the update function for component $n$ does not depend on $n$ itself, one can replace all instances of $x_n$ in the update functions of other components with $f_n$, obtaining a Boolean network that does not involve $n$ (\cref{fig:reduction-f}).
 The relationships between the resulting dynamics and interaction graphs and the original dynamics and interaction graphs have been studied in particular in \citep{naldi2009reduction,naldi2011dynamically,veliz2011reduction}.
-In terms of regulatory structure, the existence of a path of sign $s$ in the interaction graph of $\rd{f}$ implies the existence of a path of the same sign in the interaction graph of $f$.

-Concerning the dynamics, one can easily derive the following: \begin{itemize} \item[(1)] For all $x \in \B^n$, there is a transition from $\overline{\sigma(x)}^n$ to $\sigma(x)$ in $\AD(f)$ and $\GAD(f)$ (but not necessarily in $\SD(f)$). \item[(2)] For $J \subseteq V \setminus \{n\}$ and $x \in \B^n$, for any dynamics $\D$, there exists a transition in $\D(\rd{f})$ from $x$ to $\bar{x}^J$ if and only if there is a transition in $\D(f)$ from $\sigma(x)$ to $\overline{\sigma(x)}^J$. \item[(3)] As a consequence, $x \in \B^n$ is a fixed point for $\rd{f}$ if and only if $\sigma(x)$ is a fixed point for $f$, and there is a one-to-one mapping between the fixed points of $f$ and the fixed points of $\rd{f}$. \end{itemize} Looking at observation (2) we can state that a transition that starts at a non-representative state is not represented in the reduced dynamics, unless a parallel transition exists that starts at its corresponding representative state.
+In terms of regulatory structure, while interactions can disappear with the reduction (\cref{fig:reduction-ig}) the existence of a path of sign $s$ in the interaction graph of $\rd{f}$ implies the existence of a path of the same sign in the interaction graph of $f$.
+Concerning the dynamics, one can easily derive the following: \begin{itemize} \item[(1)] For all $x \in \B^n$, there is a transition from $\overline{\sigma(x)}^n$ to $\sigma(x)$ in $\AD(f)$ and $\GAD(f)$ (but not necessarily in $\SD(f)$). \item[(2)] For $J \subseteq V \setminus \{n\}$ and $x \in \B^n$, for any dynamics $\D$, there exists a transition in $\D(\rd{f})$ from $x$ to $\bar{x}^J$ if and only if there is a transition in $\D(f)$ from $\sigma(x)$ to $\overline{\sigma(x)}^J$. \item[(3)] As a consequence, $x \in \B^n$ is a fixed point for $\rd{f}$ if and only if $\sigma(x)$ is a fixed point for $f$, and there is a one-to-one mapping between the fixed points of $f$ and the fixed points of $\rd{f}$. \end{itemize} Looking at observation (2) we can state that a transition that starts at a non-representative state is not represented in the reduced dynamics, unless a parallel transition exists that starts at its corresponding representative state (\cref{fig:reduction-ad}).
 Note how point (1) creates a difference between the synchronous dynamics and the other dynamics.
 This distinction is at the source of many limitations that arise in the application of elimination of components to synchronous dynamics.
 We will later take a closer look at what happens to trap spaces (\cref{sec:min-ts}), and discuss cyclic attractors (\cref{sec:attractors}).

 \begin{example} In \cref{fig:ex-all-a}, the representative states for the elimination of component 3 are in boxes.
 For instance, since $f_3(110) = 1$, the representative state of $110$ and $111$ is the state $111$.
 The Boolean network resulting from the elimination is shown in \cref{fig:ex-all-b}.
 We can observe that the transition from $111$ to $101$ results in a transition from $11$ to $10$ in the reduction ($111$ is a representative state), while the transitions from $110$ to $010$ or to $011$ are not preserved by the reduction, since no similar transitions exist with source the representative state $111$ of $110$. \end{example}